m3g/CellListMap.jl/docs/src/PeriodicSystems.md

  [-25.306486853608945, 119.69319481834582, 104.1501577339471]
 ```

-## Computations for two-particle sets
+## Computations for two sets of particles

-If the computation involves two particle sets, a similar interface is available.
+If the computation involves two sets of particle, a similar interface is available.
 The only difference is that the coordinates of the two sets must be provided to
 the `PeriodicSystem` constructor as the `xpositions` and `ypositions` arrays.